Jbrich95/USWildfireExtremes/README.md

 ## Repository structure

 We first briefly describe the repository structure.
 The repository is organised into folders containing source code (`src`), intermediate objects generated from the source code (`intermediates`), figures (`img`), and controlling shell scripts that execute the source code (`sh`).
-Each folder is further divided into the following tree structure, where each branch is associated with one component of the manuscript:
+The `src` folder is further divided into the following tree structure, where each branch is associated with one component of the manuscript:

 ```bash
 ├── Application         (Section 4)